hackerfactor/SEAL/SPECIFICATION.md

 - The inner "contained" files may have their own VIDA records.
 For those nested files, any internal VIDA record's range is limited to the scope of the contained file and NOT the parent container.

 For example, a JPEG may contain an EXIF record that can contain another JPEG as a preview image.
 - The VIDA record in the preview image is limited to the contents of the preview image.
-The VIDA entry `b=-s,s-` specifies a range from the start of the preview image to the end of the preview image.
+The VIDA entry `b=~S,s~` specifies a range from the start of the preview image to the end of the preview image.
 - The VIDA record in the containing JPEG covers the entire JPEG.
-The VIDA entry `b=-s,s-` covers the entire JPEG, including the contained preview image.
-The range `b=p-s` does NOT begin at the VIDA record in the contained preview image.
+The VIDA entry `b=~S,s~` covers the entire JPEG, including the contained preview image.
+The range `b=p~S` does NOT begin at the VIDA record in the contained preview image.

 ## Metadata Signature to DNS Matching
 A single hostname in DNS may have multiple TXT VIDA records.
 When looking up a DNS record: